sohaybemad/Coffee-bean-Excel-Project/README.md

-# Coffee Sales Dashboard Project
+# Coffee Bean Sales Dashboard Project

 ### Project Overview
 This project involves a dashboard that tracks and analyzes sales data for various coffee types, roast preferences, package sizes, and customer demographics.
 It provides insights into sales performance and trends to help guide decision-making.